tomrndom/fnEvent/src/pages/custom-pages/registration.md

 ---
 templateKey: custom-page
-title: Registration
+title: REGISTRATION
 userRequirement: NONE
 ---
-The 2022 OCP Global Summit will be an in-person event.
+<BR>The 2022 OCP Global Summit will be an in-person event.
 All sessions will be recorded and shared with the Community after the event.
 Now that we have expanded the Summit to 3 days, we have adjusted prices accordingly.
 Please find the registration dates and fees below.
 Please direct any questions to [registration@opencompute.org](mailto:registration@opencompute.org)

 **Registration Options**